opensearch-project/documentation-website/_opensearch/remote.md

 '
 ```

-All data that is added to the index will also be uploaded to the remote storage once it is committed.
+The segment & translog repository can be same or different.
+All data that is added to the index will also be continuously uploaded to the remote storage on account of refreshes / flushes / translog fsync (to disk) in the form of segment and translog files.
+Along with this, there are other metadata files uploaded.

 ### Restoring from a backup